A Little About Me

 Most-inspiring travels: Khao Lak, Thailand after the 2004 tsunami; Ubud, Bali during Nyepi

-Most-inspiring experience in southern California: The Pageant of the Masters, Laguna Beach
+What you shouldn’t miss: The Pageant of the Masters, Laguna Beach